cakephp/docs/en/core-libraries/collections.rst

     $this->Behaviors->trigger('afterFind', array($this, $results, $primary));

-In the above ``$viewFile`` would be passed as the first argument to every helper's beforeRender method.
+In the above ``$this`` would be passed as the first argument to every behavior's afterFind method.
 There are several options that can be used to control how callbacks are fired:

 - ``breakOn`` Set to the value or values you want the callback propagation to stop on.